lespicker/tachyons-one-page-scroll/content/products/portfolio-workshop-2.md

 - Develop contacts for editorial assistance going forward
 - Experience the value of outside editorial input on your work
 - How the editorial process can shape your art
-- Ten archival prints professionally printed on Moab fine art papers, using state-of-the-art Canon - printers.
+- Ten archival prints professionally printed on museum quality, fine art papers, using state-of-the-art Canon - printers.
 - Distinctive, cloth-covered portfolio box, hand crafted in the USA

 One of the hardest things to do as a photographer is edit down your work to a cohesive collection of the best and most fitting images, whether it be to support a single theme, single project or the best representations of your work.